CtfChan/EGM_bumper/README.md

 ## Bugs and Other Probelms

-Feel free to email me at christophertzechan@gmail.com if there's anything that was unclear or if there are some bugs that need to be changed.
+Let me know if there's anything that was unclear or if there are some bugs that need to be changed.